data-mermaid/mermaid-webapp/Readme.md

 ### Database Switchboard

 The `DatabaseSwitchBoardInstance` is responsible for getting data to the app.
-It takes care of if the data should come from IndexedDB or the API so the app doesnt have to think as much about it.
-The idea is not to call the api or interact with IDB other than though the DatabaseSwitchboard for maintainability.
-In general, because of the app syncing the databaseSwitchboard usually uses IDB as a source of truth on Mermaid Data for foundational app logic, or for offline-able pages because the sync code pulls from the api and puts it in IDB quite frequently.
+It takes care of if the data should come from IndexedDB (IDB) or the API so the app does not have to think as much about it.
+The idea is not to call the API or interact with IDB other than though the DatabaseSwitchboard for maintainability.
+In general, because of the app syncing the databaseSwitchboard usually uses IDB as a source of truth on Mermaid Data for foundational app logic, or for offline-able pages because the sync code pulls from the API and puts it in IDB quite frequently.

 Class mixins were used unfortunately, but other than having unclear inheritance and a weird implementation syntax, seem to be working just fine so far.